Jawnnypoo/dropbox-deployment/README.md

 ```

 ## Limitations
-Since we rely on a certain function of the ruby Dropbox API client, we are limited to 150 MB files.
+Since we rely on a certain function of the Ruby Dropbox API client, we are limited to 150 MB per file size.
 See more [here](http://jesus.github.io/dropbox_api/DropboxApi/Client.html#upload-instance_method)

 ## Test Locally
 Just run `ruby test/test.rb`

 ## Thanks
 Thanks to the following for being a great reference on how to create a command line Ruby Gem:
   - http://robdodson.me/how-to-write-a-command-line-ruby-gem/